system-zero/system-zero/data/docs/la.md

     *Note* that this syntax should attributed to S-Lang programming language.

-  - you can get or set an item from or to an array, using indices that can be negative:
+  - you can get or set an item from or to an array, using indices that can be negative.

-    array[-2] or array[0] = expression

 Array indices are starting from zero, and -1 denotes the last item in the array.
 ```

 ## keywords and Operators (reserved):